ML-9/ML-9-Team-Project/README.md

 Based on significance of variables, create a model to predict stroke or not

 ## Possible Problem:
-The occurance of stroke overwhelms the lack of stroke by an order of magnitude.
+The occurance of stroke overwhelms the lack of stroke by an order of magnitude in this dataset.

 [1] Vyas, M., Fang, J., de Oliveria, C., et al. Attributable Costs of Stroke in Ontario, Canada and Their Variation by Stroke Type and Social Determinants of Health.
 Stroke 2023, 54, 2824.

 [2] Vu, T., Kokubo, Y., Inoue, M., et al. Machine Learning Approaches for Stroke Risk Prediction: Findings from the Suita Study.
 J Cardiovasc Dev Dis 2024, 11, 207. https://doi.org/10.3390/jcdd11070207

 [3] Moulaei, K., Afshari, L., Moulaei, R. et al. Explainable artificial intelligence for stroke prediction through comparison of deep learning and machine learning models.
 Sci Rep 2024, 14, 31392. https://doi.org/10.1038/s41598-024-82931-5